jonathansick/jonathansick.ca/README.md

 Note that the first run of `jekyll-s3` will create a `_jekyll_s3.yml` file where S3/Cloudfront info must be entered.
 This file isn't included in the git repository for obvious reasons.

-## Notes on pubindex.rb
+## Jekyll Plugins for Managing Publication Lists

-To generate populate the publications page I've written te `pubindex.rb` ruby plugin.
+To generate the publications page I've written the `pubindex.rb` ruby plugin.
+All publication items are stored as YAML files in the `_publications/` directory.
-I use the [generator](https://github.com/mojombo/jekyll/wiki/Plugins) plugin pattern, where Jekyll will process the plugins, and run any class that inherits from `Generator`.
+The plugin uses the [generator](https://github.com/mojombo/jekyll/wiki/Plugins) plugin pattern, where Jekyll will process the plugins, and run any class that inherits from `Generator`.

 The entry-point is the `generate()` method of the `PublicationsPageGenerator` class.
 It first checks to make sure a `_publications/` directory exists (containing yml publication metadata files), then call the `write_publications_page()` method.
 It is here that we create a `PublicationsPage` instance that processes the `publications.html` template.

+To generate a short list of new papers and talks on the homepage, I also wrote the `pubref.rb` plugin.
+To add a publication block, the plugin expands the following example liquid markup:

+    {% pubref published/2013-02-1-skysubpub.yml %}

 ***